Ryukyu flying fox

 The Ryukyu flying fox or Ryukyu fruit bat (Pteropus dasymallus) is a species of megabat in the family Pteropodidae.
 It is found in Japan, Taiwan, and the Batanes and Babuyan Islands of the Philippines.
-Its natural habitats are subtropical or tropical dry forests and subtropical or tropical swamps.
+Its natural habitats are subtropical or tropical dry forests and swamps.
 It is threatened by habitat loss and by hunting for food and the IUCN classify it as "Vulnerable".

 Taxonomy and etymology

 It was described as a new species in 1825 by Dutch zoologist Coenraad Jacob Temminck.